Looking for the best things to do this Halloween in Boston? You’ve come to the right place!

 Petrova Chocolates debuted its limited-edition Halloween chocolate truffle collection.
 A former pastry chef at Uni in Back Bay, Petrova’s culinary skills are unmatched.
 Her fall flavored chocolates like Pear Anise and Tonka Bean guarantee your mouth is in for a flavor explosion.

-Find Petrova Chocolates at 277 Border Street, East Boston
+Find Petrova Chocolates at 277 Border Street, East Boston and Snowport this winter

 6. Have fun with the family at Marini Farm’s Hallow-Marini